SkywalkerAyush/Shortest-Path-Finder-with-Visualizer/README.md

 This project creates a Shortest Pathfinding Visualizer that helps in understanding pathfinding algorithms step-by-step.

 ## Project Structure
-- Everything related to the tutorial (i.e., all the code) is located under `/src/PathfindingVisualizer` and `/src/algorithms`.
+- Everything related to the this project(i.e., all the code) is located under `/src/PathfindingVisualizer` and `/src/algorithms`.
 - The `PathfindingVisualizer` component is imported and rendered in `App.js`.

 ## How This Project Is Made